Configure Secrets Management

 The Admin option give permissions to all CipherTrust Manager users for using the customer fragment.

-You can adjust permission settings to restrict customer fragment usage to fewer CipherTrust Manager users using both CipherTrust Manager UI and Akeyless console.
+You can adjust permission settings to restrict customer fragment usage to fewer CipherTrust Manager users using both CipherTrust Manager GUI and Akeyless console.
 To do this with Akeyless console, select Custom option and enable Zero Knowledge Encryption.

 Click Finish.